JanaGauss/dcsi/README.md

 Gauss, J., Scheipl, F., Herrmann, M.: DCSI - An improved measure of cluster separability based on separation and connectedness.

-Note that the mnist training data set needs to be downloaded from https://github.com/HerrMo/topoclust and placed in the `data/data_raw` folder.
-Rerunning all experiments takes several days, even when multiple cores are used, so most results can also be found in the `results` folder.
+Note that some large files need to be downloaded from https://syncandshare.lrz.de/getlink/fiBYc7saoyy1fcaFMeevv/ and placed in the correct folders.
+Rerunning all experiments takes several days, even when multiple cores are used, so most results can also be found in the results folder.

 ## Results on synthetic data sets: